turtl/www/docs/security/index.md

 Keys are stored one of two ways:

-1. __Boards__.
-Board keys are stored in your "keychain" which is a collection of keys stored with your profile.
+1. __Spaces__.
+Space keys are stored in your "keychain" which is a collection of keys stored with your profile.
 These keys are all encrypted using your master key so *only you* are able to read your keychain.
-1. __Notes__.
-Notes store their key in their own data, encrypted with the key of the board they belong to.
-What this means is that once a user has access to a board (and the board's key) they can also decrypt all the notes in that board.
+1. __Notes/boards__.
+Notes and boards store their key in their own data, encrypted with the key of the space they belong to.
+What this means is that once a user has access to a space (and the space's key) they can also decrypt all the notes and boards in that space.
-This allows sharing of entire boards *without* having to share the key of each note in that board.
+This allows sharing of entire spaces *without* having to share the key of each note in that space.

 ## Encryption specifics

 If you're looking for a more comprehensive look at how Turtl does encryption, [check out the encryption specifics page](/docs/security/encryption-specifics) of the docs which goes over the ciphers, block modes, and other methods Turtl uses when